 Lights in the baggage compartments turn ON automatically when the door is opened.
-A telltale light indicating a compartment door is open illuminates on the dashboard.

-Warning: To avoid injury, keep hands clear of door edge and door frame when closing.
+Warning: To avoid injury, keep hands clear of baggage compartment door edge and door frame when closing.

-Note: To prevent theft and vandalism, always lock all doors before leaving the vehicle unattended.
+Note: To prevent theft and vandalism, always lock the baggage compartment doors before leaving the vehicle unattended.

-Note: The baggage compartment doors can be locked/unlocked by the optional central locking system.
-The switch is on the L.H. dashboard.
+Note: The baggage compartment doors can be locked/unlocked from the driver's position by the optional central locking system.
+The switch is on the L.H. control panel.
 Refer to "Controls & Instruments" chapter.